exchhattu/TimeseriesWeatherForecast-RNN-GRU-LSTM/README.md

-# Time series data - weather forecast using recurrent neural network
+# Weather forecast using recurrent neural network

 ## **Motivation**
+* Modulate time series data
-* Predict temperature of the next 12 or 24 hours
+* For example, predict temperature of the next 12 or 24 hours

 ## **Requirements**
 * Python (3.6.0)